Gabe3L/gaia/README.md

 - **Voice Command Recognition**
   Natural Language Processing (NLP) powered by speech recognition allows users to control the assistant through voice commands.

-- **Cursor Control via Hand Gestures**
-  Leverages computer vision and hand tracking to manipulate the mouse pointer using hand motions captured by a webcam.

 - **Text-to-Speech Feedback**
   GAIA responds verbally to user requests using a realistic voice engine, completing the interaction loop.